Who says you can't have ice cream in the winter?

-“Having three spring breaks (B.C.'s March 18-22, Alberta's March 25-April 1, and Ontario's March 11-15) spreads it all out nicely,” says Tourism Sun Peaks president Christopher Nicolson.
+“Having three spring breaks (B.C.'s Alberta's and Ontario's) spreads it all out nicely,” says Tourism Sun Peaks president Christopher Nicolson.

 “It benefits the resort by giving us three extremely strong weeks to make March an awesome month, but it also benefits our guests because the crowds are spread out too.”

 Bookings at hotels throughout Sun Peaks are solid throughout March, an indication that first-timers and repeat guests are into the type of diversified winter holiday the resort excels at.

 This new festival sees live music and DJs spinning virtually every day of the month and at every Sun Peaks hotel, restaurant, and venue.

 Still famous after winning her Olympic gold medal in giant slalom over 40 years ago at the Grenoble Games, Greene is a fixture at Sun Peaks.
 You can meet her at the top of the Sunburst chairlift for a casual guided tour around her home mountain throughout the month.
 Everyone is welcome!

 Fondue seems to be the unofficial mountain meal at Sun Peaks.

 It seems to be the signature meal on the mountain.
 Eat it mid-mountain and ski down in the moonlight, consume it at the end of a cross-country ski outing or sit down in a restaurant and enjoy.

 It can be done so many ways – as a fun run, through the Valley of the Lynx, up steep slopes or topped off with a stop for S'mores.